Skip to content

 EmbassySmart FeatureKey Focus

-U.S. LondonSmart glass, secure landscapeSecurity + openness
+U.S. LondonSmart glass, open landscapeSecurity and openness

 Netherlands Addis AbabaSmart energy & water systemsResilience

-Germany (planned)Digital twin technologyPredictive safety
+Germany (planned)Digital twin systemsPredictive safety

 Security Models: From Defense to Adaptability